eagercheesecake/Rise-of-the-GOO-Notes/content/index.md

 | [[Changelog\|Features]] | [[Session 31 - Fourteen Rings\|Latest Session]] | [[Timelines]] |

 Current status:
-- Notes are updated as of Session 30 (the one where we recruited a bunch).
+- Notes are updated as of Session 31.
+The Bagworm is dead.
 - Other Features and info being worked on.